STEP 1. Set up an account in the online Study Abroad Portal.

 STEP 3.
 Research and explore various program options through the Study Abroad Portal.
 Make sure you pay attention to specific details such as location, academic course offerings, costs, and specific program requirements.
 Research the Office of Nationally Competitive Awards (ONCA) website for study abroad scholarship opportunities www.winthrop.edu/onca

 STEP 4.
-Once you have completed the above steps, you are eligible to meet one-on-one with Study Abroad Coordinator or Study Abroad Peer Mentor.
-Just call 323-2133 to set up an appointment.
+Once you have completed the above steps, Winthrop students are eligible to meet one-on-one with Study Abroad Coordinator or Study Abroad Peer Mentor.
+Please contact the International Center to set up an appointment.

 STEP 5.
 Discuss your plans to study abroad with your Academic Advisor, Financial Aid Counselor, and family.